oscarvanderheide/FastSolversForWeightedTV/README.md

 # FastSolversForWeightedTV

-Set of utilities for computing proximal and projection operators with the TV regularization, and weighted version thereof, with GPU support.
+Set of utilities for computing proximal and projection operators with the TV regularization, and weighted version thereof.
+The methods are applicable to 2D and 3D problems and support GPU.

 To install:
 ```